laFreeFall/keysstash-vue/README.md

 1. Go to the project folder and install all the dependencies `npm install`

-2. Do all the necessary backend preparations decribed [here](https://github.com/laFreeFall/keysstash-laravel).
+2. Do all the necessary backend preparations decribed [here](https://github.com/laFreeFall/keysstash-laravel) (pay close attention to 7 and 9, because it affects frontend part (pasting password grant secret and axios baseurl).

-3. After installing passport set its `access_token` in `projectname/store/modules/users.js` as a value of `clientSecret`

-4. Run a watcher to display your code changes on the fly `npm run serve`
+3. Run a watcher to monitor your code changes and show on the fly `npm run serve`

 If you need to bundle a final file